Thurler/touhou-labyrinth-2-speedrun/routes/ng/murakumo.md

 		* Nitori Extending Arm
 		* Sanae and Satori buff Nitori if possible
 	* **Phase 3 - Emergency**
-		* If not dead and someone lived, swap in Kasen and Chen
+		* If not dead and someone lived, swap in Kasen and Parsee
 		* Spam Higekiri's Cursed Arm
-		* Spam Kimontonkou + PSW
+		* Spam Grudge Returning
 	* For finer details see Iku's [Boss Info](../../enemy/iku.md)
 * Go back to Gensokyo to heal